The Fastest Game On Ice Contact Us

 All individuals appearing on a team roster as a “coach” must have completed coaching training/certification (as per the outline below) by the December 31st deadline.
 Failure to comply will result in the offending person being removed from their team roster and consequently, will not allow this individual to participate in league, tournament or exhibition play for the remainder of the season.
 Approved team rosters can be requested thru the RAS office.

-Coaching Certification Requirements 2022/2023
+Coach Certification Requirements Chart

 Requirements specific to Ringette Saskatchewan